OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Application.WindowDeactivate.md

 ## Example

 This example finds the file name (without its extension) for the presentation in the window that is being deactivated.
-It then appends the .htm extension to the file name and saves it as a web page in the same folder as the presentation.
+It then appends the .htm extension to the file name and saves it as a webpage in the same folder as the presentation.

 ```vb